-- PUBPOL 550 Management of Nonprofit Organizations (4 credits)
+- PUBPOL 550 Managing Nonprofit and Philanthropic Organizations (4 credits).
+Sample syllabus

-This course is required of all NMCP students and two sections will be offered in Autumn 2017.
-PUBPOL 550 addresses management and policy challenges in nonprofit organizations, emphasizing the environment within which nonprofit work is performed, distinctive characteristics of nonprofits, legal requirements, cultural values, and leadership.
+This course is required of all NMCP students and we anticipate two sections will be offered in Autumn Quarter 2019.
+PUBPOL 550 addresses management and policy challenges in nonprofit and philanthropic organizations, emphasizing the environment within which nonprofit work is performed, distinctive characteristics of nonprofits, legal requirements, cultural values, and leadership.

-- Four elective courses (totaling 12-16 credits) in management, leadership, or policy analysis, chosen from an approved list of electives that broaden the basic knowledge base for nonprofit management.
+- Four elective courses (totaling 12-16 credits) in management, leadership, or policy analysis, chosen from a list of approved electives that broaden the basic knowledge base for nonprofit management.
 At least two electives must be taken within the Evans School.
-Some home department courses can typically be used for the elective credit, if they are not required core courses for your degree program.

 - A portfolio and short analytic paper developed by each student and due Spring Quarter, reflecting upon the key learning experiences of the program.
 The portfolio will typically consist of a set of papers completed through the NMCP courses, while the analytic paper will act as a reflective analytic summary of the portfolio, coursework, and student learning in the NMCP program.